valkey-io/valkey/README.md

 This README is under construction as we work to build a new community driven high performance key-value store.

 This project was forked from the open source Redis project right before the transition to their new source available licenses.
+Redis is an in-memory database that persists on disk.
+The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps.

 This README is just a fast *quick start* document.
 We are currently working on a more permanent documentation page.